Dear Campus Community:

 – Most full-time employees, with some exceptions, are expected to maintain a 35-hour a week schedule.
 Schedules should be maintained by each department head and flexibility is highly encouraged.
 Hours of availability (if different from the regular schedule) must be discussed and agreed upon between the supervisor and staff member.

 – Full-time staff who are on a bi-weekly schedule must continue submitting timesheets on a regular basis.
-This is even more important at this time when we are functioning remotely.
 Any annual leave or unscheduled leave must be requested and approved in advance.
 Temporary disability leave should be used for your own illness or to take care of a sick family member (up to 3 days in the academic year).
 If you wish to take any time off from work; please ensure to follow office protocols for requesting time.
 We have also provided the link to the Advance Approval of Leave form.

 – ECP staff, CSM and Library faculty must continue submitting their Monthly Timesheet on a timely basis, as should the full-time faculty with the prompt submission of the Monthly Sick-leave Exception Reports through the Guttman Forms System.

-– Part-time staff (College Assistants and Non-Teaching Adjuncts) should also be working remotely to maintain their regular schedules, and timesheets should continue to be submitted on a bi-weekly basis to Guttman Forms System.
+– Part-time staff (College Assistants and Non-Teaching Adjuncts) should continue to submit their timesheets on a bi-weekly basis to Guttman Forms System.

-As we continue in this remote working environment and prepare for a return to campus on August 2, 2021, CUNY has provided flexible work arrangement guidelines for supervising and managing your team.
+As we continue in this hybrid working environment CUNY has provided flexible work arrangement guidelines for supervising and managing your team.

 Stay healthy and safe,